 It depends on where you are in your journey:

-If you’re an established creator with a loyal audience (1,000+ subscribers), invest in Synthesia ($29/month).
-Your audience already knows your voice and style, cheap-looking AI translations will damage that relationship.
-The extra $10/month is worth it to maintain professional quality.
+If you are an established creator with a loyal audience, invest in Synthesia or HeyGen for visual localization quality.
+Your audience already knows your voice and style, and cheap-looking AI translations can damage that relationship.

-If you need to reach the absolute widest audience in niche languages (Vietnamese, Thai, Hindi dialects), choose HeyGen for its 175+ language library.
+If you need to reach the absolute widest audience in niche languages and dialects, choose HeyGen for its 175+ language/dialect coverage.

 What’s the catch?
 Are there downsides to AI video translation?